Latest posts by Jitaditya Narzary (see all)

 What are the accommodation options at Chopta?

 There are several basic accommodations around Tungnath Temple.
 Generally the lodge owners also cook food.
 In Sari Village, we stayed with Heera Singh Negi who can also arrange tents at Deorai Tal and guides for some other treks.
-You can find his number in the pic below.
 All these rooms cost no more than INR 300-400.

 When to Visit Chopta?